 VG personally handles all inquiries.
 The best way to reach him is his email address.
 Only as a backup, use VG’s cell phone: 603-289-0007.

-VG has a passion for sharing his ideas and helping companies become even more innovative, efficient and effective.
+VG works with companies on the topic of Three Box Solution.
+He has a passion for sharing his ideas and helping companies become even more innovative, efficient and effective.
 He is frequently invited to speak at gatherings all over the world and must be very selective about the invitations he accepts, to ensure he maintains his balance between speaking, teaching and writing.
-As such, if you are interested in hosting VG for a possible engagement, please reach out to him at email@example.com and provide him with the date, location, the overall theme and focus for your event, which topic or book you are most interested in hearing about in his presentation,& the audience demographics .
+As such, if you are interested in hosting VG for a possible engagement, please reach out to him at firstname.lastname@example.org and provide him with the date, location, the overall theme and focus for your event, which topic or book you are most interested in hearing about in his presentation, & the audience demographics .
 Feel free to add any other pertinent details of your meeting.
 He’ll reply as soon as possible with interest, availability and pricing for your consideration.

 VG’s favorite format for an appearance is to deliver one of his signature 45-60 minute speeches , focused on one of the core topics, below, followed by 15 minutes of open Q&A with the assembled audience.
 He is comfortable in front of audiences of all sizes – from a private leadership retreat for 5 people up to a dramatic public event with 10,000 or more attendees.
 He deeply enjoys meeting with the executive leadership of the company hosting him and endeavors, whenever time and energy permit for all parties, to gather for a friendly meeting or meal immediately prior to the commitment.
 In this way, he can be better informed on the realities present in the host company’s industry and current environment and better relate his content to their unique challenges.
 VG’s speaking style is warm, yet strong, engaging, thought-provoking and livened with the occasional touch of appropriate humor.
 In short, VG is a delight.